 Intimate and unconditional, Monthly Friend is a tender, raw dream pop journey of reflection, confrontation, acceptance, and self-discovery.
 Wyldest navigates nuanced perspectives, stereotypes and prejudices, and her own personal experiences with a critical mind, evoking passionate emotions while breaking down barriers at the same time.
 Her music, while so full of grace and lively warmth, ultimately exists as an unapologetic unshackling of societal constraints and a provocative rejection of normative thinking.
 It’s an embrace of womanhood, as much as it is an exploration of what exactly “womanhood” means.

-“I want to be seen as an equal in society, able to carry heavy equipment, run fast, and eat lots,” Mead shared in that same 2020 feature.
+“I want to be seen as an equal in society, able to carry heavy equipment using lifting swivel hook, run fast, and eat lots,” Mead shared in that same 2020 feature.
 “It’s taken years, but I’m finally starting to feel comfortable in my own body, accepting my womanhood, but also not letting it dictate what I do, how I behave and how I present myself… Womanhood is defined by our mindset, not physical form, and is a world where anyone is welcome.”

 Today, that sentiment rings truer than ever through a hauntingly beautiful album that plunges headfirst into the rawest parts of our very being.